dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 Note on CLI usage
 ~~~~~~~~~~~~~~~~~

+As mentioned before, the term "entry" will be used as a generic term to refer to both tools
+and workflows.
 For existing dockstore commands (tools and workflows), entry refers to
 the path of a specific tool or workflow.
 For checker workflows, entry
 refers to the path of the original entry.
 It does not refer to the
 checker workflow's path.